All about ice caves in Iceland

 This rule also applies to exploring glaciers – they too can be unpredictable with crevasses and changing conditions, so if you plan to explore, do so only with an experienced guide.

-The ice cave at Langjökull glacier is also the largest man made ice structures in the world.
+The ice cave at Langjökull Glacier is also the largest man-made ice structure in the world.
 By visiting the ice cave you will be able to follow the formation of the glacier through time.
 It’s fascinating.
 Again – this can only be visited as part of a guided tour.